-Rolla Public Schools maintain a broad activity program designed to appeal to the needs and interests of all students.
+Willard Public Schools maintain a broad activity program designed to appeal to the needs and interests of all students.
 Students are strongly encouraged to participate in the activity program.
-Interscholastic activities at Rolla are governed by the Rolla Board of Education and the Missouri State High School Activities Association (MSHSAA).
-The activity program includes athletics (which includes cheerleading), music (band, choir, and colorguard), speech/debate, drama, and the academic team.
-To be eligible to participate, students must follow the co-curricular participation standards of Rolla Public Schools as well as meet the following eligibility criteria, which have been established by MSHSAA for its member schools.
+Interscholastic activities at Willard are governed by the Willard Board of Education and the Missouri State High School Activities Association (MSHSAA).
+The activity program includes athletics (including cheerleading), music (including color guard), speech/debate, drama and academic competition.
+To be eligible to participate, students must follow the co-curricular participation standards of Willard Public Schools as well as meet the following eligibility criteria, which have been established by MSHSAA for its member schools.